 No Wave Time Warp

 When no wave emerged in New York City in the late 1970s, noise musician, art critic and artist Joseph Nechvatal was already there.
-Drawing on music of the time, he and Paul Paulun discuss aspects of the movement that opposed the commodification of music and art with radical, often multimedia works.
+Based on the music of that time, he and Paul Paulun discuss aspects of the movement, which used radical, often multimedia works to oppose the commodification of music and art.

 Vibrant Spaces – Henri Chopin’s Sound Poetry

-Being one of the leading protagonists of 20th century experimental art, Henri Chopin was among the first to exploit the true potential of a tape recorder.
+As one of the leading protagonists of 20th century experimental art, Henri Chopin was among the first to exploit the true potential of the tape recorder.
 Many of his audio works are based on radical approaches, such as swallowing microphones.
-43-minute documentary with memories and expertise of poet and curator Enzo Minarelli.
+43-minute documentary featuring memories and expertise of poet and curator Enzo Minarelli.

 Love for Sound – Engineered Reggae (1979-87)